redhat-performance/jetlag/docs/deploy-bm-ibmcloud.md

-# Deploy a Bare Metal cluster on IBMcloud via jetlag quickstart
+# Deploy a Bare Metal cluster on IBMcloud via Jetlag quickstart

 To deploy a bare metal OpenShift cluster, order 6 machines from the [IBM bare metal server catalog](https://cloud.ibm.com/gen1/infrastructure/provision/bm).
 For guidance on how to order hardware on IBMcloud, see [order-hardware-ibmcloud.md](order-hardware-ibmcloud.md) in [docs](../docs) directory.